-No Target Comments AIN I 1 - TO PROVIDE GOOD QUALITY GOVERNAI COUNCIL NCE AND MANAGEMENT OF THE 1 Publish a Parish Performance Plan by 30 th June Complete 2 Achieve an unqualified audit opinion on the Annual Governance Statement Complete - See Appendix 6 3 Quarterly performance report to Policy & Resources Committee Complete 4 Deliver the Internal Audit Plan Schedule of Work and report to council Complete 5 Hold quarterly team meetings or staff supervision sessions to discuss training needs and generate new ideas Complete 6 Prepare an annual training list, developed from the team meetings and any supervision sessions Complete 7 Provide a Member and Town Clerk training programme to comply with guidance for Quality Status On-going 8 Undertake a review of all records and filing systems annually to comply with Freedom Of Information Act On-going 9 Improve advertising of council facilities and services by targeting a service area in each publication On-going 10 Provide apprenticeship/learning opportunities to give young people work experience On-going - 3 apprentices have been employed a graduate work placement was provided over the summer and a work experience opportunity was provided during the school holidays 11 Undertake a town wide questionnaire consultation exercise On hold pending work on the Great Aycliffe Neighbourhood Plan AIM 2 - TO MANAGE THE COUNCIL'S FINANCES MANNER AND ASSETS IN A RESPONSIBLE 12 Produce annual statement of accounts by 30.6.11 Achieved 13 Achieve an unqualified audit opinion of the account by 30.9.11 Achieved 14 Ensure the Medium Term Financial Plan is approved by 30 th June each year Achieved
+No Target Comments AIN 11 - TO PROVIDE GOOD QUALITY GOVERNAI COUNCIL NCE AND MANAGEMENT OF THE 1 Publish a Parish Performance Plan by 30 th June Complete 2 Achieve an unqualified audit opinion on the Annual Governance Statement Complete - See Appendix 6 3 Pursue the development of a Neighbourhood Plan, improving community engagement and encouraging the residents of Great Aycliffe to become involved in the Process On-going.
+Although the Town Council confirmed their intent to undertake a Neighbourhood Plan (NP) in April 12 the Decision Notice from Durham County Council stating the Town Council area had been approved and could proceed was not received until February 13.
+4 Quarterly performance report to Policy & Resources Committee Complete 5 Deliver the Internal Audit Plan Schedule of Work and report to council Complete 6 Hold quarterly team meetings or staff supervision sessions to discuss training needs and generate new ideas On-going 7 Provide a Member and Town Clerk training programme to comply with guidance for Quality Status On-going 8 Undertake a review of all records and filing systems annually to comply with Freedom Of Information Act On-going 9 Improve advertising of council facilities and services by targeting a service area in each publication On-going 10 Provide apprenticeship/learning opportunities to give young people work experience Unfortunately due to the recent Council Tax Benefit changes the Town Council has to make significant cuts.
+Two apprenticeship posts will not be filled until further notice.
+11 Undertake a town wide questionnaire consultation exercise On hold pending work on the Great Aycliffe Neighbourhood Plan AIM 2 - TO MANAGE THE COUNCIL'S FINANCES A AND ASSETS IN A RESPONSIBLE 12 Produce annual statement of accounts by 30.6.12 Achieved l ı ı

-No Target Comments 15 Complete any Government returns electronically by the relevant deadline Complete 16 Aim to deliver 3% efficiency savings Achieved 17 Implement any works highlighted in the Asset Management Plan, prioritised by the Equality Act On-going 18 Quarterly budget control reports are presented to Policy & Resources Committee Complete 19 Undertake a review of all Council risks every March and report to Council Complete 20 Budgets/Precepts approved by 31 st January 2012 Complete 21 Map all council owned land, buildings and other assets onto the Geographical Information System Complete 22 Undertake an annual update of the Asset Register Complete 23 Undertake an annual review of the schedule of expected life and replacement costs for plant and machinery and build into the capital works programme as necessary On-going 24 Undertake a review of the waste disposal options and costs available to the Town Council Complete 25 Undertake and complete a programme of roof surveys of council owned buildings Complete A AIM 3 - TO PROVIDE ACCESSIBLE, AFFORDAI OPPORTUNITIES 26 Deliver 40 public countryside events Complete - 50 events took place 27 Plant a woodland area along Woodham Burn to celebrate the Queen's Diamond Jubilee Complete 28 Deliver the Council's programme of special events Complete and on-going 29 Pursue the of opening additional allotments at St. Oswald's Park/allotments Complete 30 Expand the activities offered at the Oak Leaf Sports Complex On-going 31 Maximise on the potential closure of neighbouring facilities and increase the number of people accessing the indoor bowling facility On-going 32 Complete the programme of asset management planned work at the Oakleaf Sports Complex On-going 12
+No Target Comments 13 Achieve an unqualified audit opinion of the account by 30.9.12 Achieved 14 Ensure the Medium Term Financial Plan is approved by 30 th June each year Achieved 15 Complete any Government returns electronically by the relevant deadline Complete 16 Aim to deliver 3% efficiency savings Achieved and exceeded due to significant savings on the new insurance and brewery contracts 17 Implement any works highlighted in the Asset Management Plan, prioritised by the Equality Act On-going 18 Quarterly budget control reports are presented to Policy & Resources Committee Complete 19 Undertake a review of all Council risks every March and report to Council Complete 20 Budgets/Precepts approved by 31 st January 2013 Complete 21 Undertake an annual update of the Asset Register Complete 22 Undertake an annual review of the schedule of expected life and replacement costs for plant and machinery and build into the capital works programme as necessary Complete Δ AIM 3 - TO PROVIDE ACCESSIBLE, AFFORDAI OPPORTUNITIES 23 Deliver 40 public countryside events Complete - 50 events took place 24 Deliver the Council's programme of special events Complete 25 Expand the activities offered at the Oak Leaf Sports Complex Complete and on-going 26 Complete the programme of asset management planned work at the Oakleaf Sports Complex On-going 27 Install outdoor fitness equipment at West Park in partnership with the AAP Complete A IM 4 - TO PROVIDE PRE-SCHOOL EDUCATIO AYCLIFFE N AS APPROPRIATE IN GREAT 28 Achieve successful Ofsted Inspection Results (if undertaken) St. Oswald's inspection is due anytime 29 Aim to maximise child numbers at both preschools Both pre-schools are full but marketing of the facilities continues